 Katy and me with the ranger, whose name I just can’t remember

 After learning all about the mills we crossed the covered bridge to the CRNRA land.
-The whole area is about 35-38 miles long and organized into units.
+The whole area is 48 miles long and organized into units.
 This unit has seven miles of hiking trails.
 It’s nice way for people to get away from the city without having to actually go anywhere.
 We saw several hikers out with their dogs.
 The area was made part of the National Park Service in 1978.
 Some developers really wanted to get their hands on it but Jimmy Carter was president at the time and knew it was a valuable natural resource and others had been lobbying the federal government to protect it as well.
 Our ranger said it’s the largest natural area of its type in a metropolitan area.
 About 3 million people come through it each year.
 Besides lots of hiking, the river is popular for boating, tubing, swimming and fishing and there are lots of programs offered.